hashobject/perun.io/resources/guides/getting-started.md

 - **Make things pretty.** Admittedly our site isn't very pretty right now.
 [CSS][css] can be used to influence the appearance of HTML.
-It can color texts and backgrounds and do a large number of other things.
+It can color texts and backgrounds and do a numerous other things.
 If you're familiar with CSS you might already know how to add more CSS to the page, if not you can learn all about CSS in the [excellent material created by CSSClasses][cssclasses-guide].